More or less all measurement systems in the US varies from what is used in Europe.

 Radio and TV

-If you are driving and don't want to use your phone you can instead hear traffic updates on National Public Radio stations (npr.org) that also cooperate with BBC Worls News.
+If you are driving you can hear traffic updates on National Public Radio stations (npr.org) that also cooperate with BBC Worls News.
 NPR gets just as many complaints about their programs from the left and right of the political spectrum - an indication that they are not as biased as many other stations.
 (In the Bay Area the station KQED kqed.org carries NPR's news feed along with local programs.)